Adopted by the Internet Society Board of Trustees on 13 December 2017

 Section 10.
 Meeting Minutes.

 Minutes shall be produced for meetings of the Board.
 Minutes shall normally consist of a record of the decisions taken by the Board, a summary of discussions held, and any comments explicitly requested by Trustees for inclusion.
-The minutes will contain an action list with names of persons responsible for the actions.
 Draft minutes shall be distributed to the Board for comment as soon after a meeting of the Board as possible.
-The minutes shall be approved at a formal meeting of the Board.
+The minutes shall be approved by resolution of the Board.

 Section 11.
 Committees.